dfelinto/blender-manual/manual/render/layers/layers.rst

 Disable from View Layer
    Remove this collection from the active view layer.
 Objects that are only in this collection will not be rendered for the active view layer.
+   This is useful to sometimes leave out some object influence for a particular view layer.

 .. _bpy.ops.outliner.collection_exclude_clear: